AriNguyen/project_readme/objectAvoidance.md

-# Obstacle Avoidance for Blind People
-Allows visually impaired people navigate around easily and find a particular object with ease.

 ## Inspiration
 The goal of the project is to develop a device that allows visually impaired people to navigate around without much dependence on other people or cumbersome tools and locate specific objects with ease.